Well Water Testing Rebate

 Documents

-Eligibility requirements
+Eligibility Requirements

-• Must be a residential land owner with a private domestic well servicing only a single-family dwelling within the RDN.
+• Must be a residential landowner with a private domestic well within the RDN.
+Water purveyors and commercial properties are not eligible.

 • Each private domestic well is eligible for one rebate every five years.
-All subsequent rebates are subject to sharing results with the RDN.

 How the rebate works

-Step 1: Submit the pre-approval application
+Step 1: Submit rebate pre-approval application form

 Step 2: Prepare